-An air crew member is someone who forms a vital part of an air-borne army combat team, or a civilian crew.
-Air crew members who work for the army have the responsibility of performing several jobs that make sure that combat, search and rescue missions, and aircraft communications run smoothly.
+An air crew member is someone who forms a vital part of either a civilian crew, or an air-borne army combat team.
+Air crew members employed in civilian roles may work in the cockpit as a pilot, officer, or flight engineer.
+In the cabin, air crew members can work as loadmasters, pursers, or flight attendants.
 The majority of air crew members have responsibilities that must be carried out before, during and after the flight.

-The role of air crew members is usually sub-divided into several specialties.
+Air crew members who work for the army have the responsibility of performing several jobs that make sure that combat, search and rescue missions, and aircraft communications run smoothly.
 While some may specialize in combat-specific roles such as infantry, artillery and missile operations, others choose to head for roles like command and control, or search and recovery.
 No matter what role air crew members choose to take on, it is important that each individual working in the field is able to cope with highly stressful situations.

 An air crew member's role in the civilian sector is considerably varied.
 Pilots are responsible for the control and operations of the flight, while first, second, and third officers take on command roles based on their set hierarchy.
 The final member of a civilian cockpit is the flight engineer, who monitors and controls aircraft systems, both during the flight and on the ground.

 Those who work within civilian cabins also have varied roles.
 Loadmasters calculate cargo and passengers to determine gravity limits throughout the flight and prevent overloading.
-Pursers are responsible for money aboard the flight, and typically take an offboard role.
+Pursers are responsible for money aboard the flight, and typically take an off-board role.
 Finally, cabin crew members are responsible for the overall well-being of passengers, serving food, drinks, and maintaining their health and safety.

 The workplace of air crew members depends on which sector they choose to work in.
 Those who work in the civilian industry can work on a wide range of planes, and may even choose to branch into the private flight sector.
 Those who work in the army can expect to operate in a high-pressure environment, and will most likely have to work in volatile combat situations at some point in their career.
 Ground work can be expected for both sectors, as well as extra training sessions on a periodic basis.